MythBusters (2011 season): Episode 177 – "Wheel of Mythfortune"

 Adam, Jamie, and the Build Team test four myths chosen at random from viewer submissions.

 Pick a Door

 Adam and Jamie tested the myths that when people were presented with the Monty Hall problem, they would...

 Grenade Shrapnel

 Firearm Fashion

 Adam and Jamie examined the effectiveness of handgun firing stances often used in movies to find out if they allow a handgun user to shoot faster and more accurately than the standard two-handed stance.
 They set up targets at 15 ft and each took a turn firing 8 rounds from a .45 caliber pistol (16 rounds for the two-gun trials), evaluating their performance on a combination of speed and accuracy.
 The techniques they tested were...

 There was one more technique tested in the 2012 season that proved more effective than the control.

 Flaming Tire

+Overloaded Car

+This myth was cut from the broadcast episode, but is shown on the version uploaded to the Banijay Science Youtube Channel.